PUT-PTM/STMwavPlayerMR/README.md

   * PB13 <---> SCK
   * PB14 <---> MISO
   * GND  <---> GND

+2. Connect also potentiometer (GND, PA1, VDD).

-2. Plug your SD car with .wav files into the module.
+3. Plug your SD Card with .wav files into the module.
-3. Build this project with CooCox CoIDE and Download Code to Flash.
+4. Build this project with CooCox CoIDE and Download Code to Flash.
+5. When you notice the fault alarmed by blinking LEDs, you should press RESET button.

 ##How to compile
 The only step is download the project and compile it with CooCox CoIDE.